Calculating the Underused Housing Tax Payable

 A property assessment notice (or similar document) and a property tax bill are generally two separate and distinct documents.
 However, in some parts of Canada, the property assessment notice and the property tax bill may form one single document.

-To determine the taxable value of the residential property for a calendar year for purposes of the underused housing tax, use the full assessed value as established by an authority and as stated in the property assessment notice (or similar document).
+To determine the taxable value of the residential property for a calendar year for purposes of the UHT, use the full assessed value as established by an authority and as stated in the property assessment notice (or similar document).

 An individual is not a citizen or permanent resident of Canada.
 The individual is the only person identified in the land registration system as an owner of a property in Canada (a detached house) that they purchased for $500,000 in 2019.
-It is the only property that the individual owns in Canada and their ownership of the property is not exempt from the underused housing tax.
+The individual owns the property in their individual capacity (that is, neither in the capacity as a trustee of a trust nor as a partner of a partnership).
+It is the only property that the individual owns in Canada and their ownership of the property is not exempt from the UHT.

 In 2022, the individual receives a property assessment notice from an authority that establishes the assessed value of property for purposes of calculating the municipal property tax.
 The notice states that the assessed value of the property for 2022 is $600,000.

 As an affected owner of the property, the individual has to file a return for the property for the 2022 calendar year.
-They also have to pay the underused housing tax for their ownership percentage of the property for the 2022 calendar year because their ownership of the property is not exempt from the tax for the calendar year.
+They also have to pay the UHT for their ownership percentage of the property for the 2022 calendar year because their ownership of the property is not exempt from the UHT for the calendar year.

-To calculate the underused housing tax payable, the individual determines that the taxable value of the property is $600,000 (which is the greater of the assessed value of $600,000 and the property’s most recent sale price of $500,000).
+To calculate the UHT payable, the individual determines that the taxable value of the property is $600,000 (which is the greater of the assessed value of $600,000 and the property's most recent sale price of $500,000).
 Also, the individual determines that their ownership percentage is 100% because they are the only owner of the property.

-Calculating the tax payable using the fair market value – election required
+Calculating the underused housing tax payable using the fair market value – election required

-If you are an affected owner of a residential property on December 31 of a calendar year, you may elect to use the fair market value of the residential property instead of its taxable value to calculate your underused housing tax payable for the residential property for the calendar year.
+If you are an affected owner of a residential property on December 31 of a calendar year, you may elect to use the fair market value of the residential property instead of its taxable value to calculate your UHT payable for the residential property for the calendar year.

 What is fair market value

-The Canada Revenue Agency (CRA) has guidelines and criteria under the goods and services tax/harmonized sales tax (GST/HST) to determine the fair market value of real property.
-Similar guidelines and criteria may be used for purposes of the election to calculate the underused housing tax payable using the fair market value of a residential property.
+The CRA has guidelines and criteria under the goods and services tax/harmonized sales tax (GST/HST) to determine the fair market value of real property.
+Similar guidelines and criteria may be used for purposes of the election to calculate the UHT payable using the fair market value of a residential property.

 Electing to use fair market value

-When the due date for an election falls on a Saturday, Sunday or a public holiday recognized by the CRA, the election is on time if the CRA receives it on the next business day.
-Since April 30, 2023, falls on a Sunday, your election is on time if the CRA receives it on May 1, 2023.
+When the due date for an election falls on a Saturday, Sunday, or a public holiday recognized by the CRA, the election is on time if the CRA receives it, or if it is postmarked, on or before the next business day.

-If you are an affected owner of a residential property on December 31 of a calendar year and you file an election with the CRA to use the fair market value of the residential property, your underused housing tax payable for the residential property for the calendar year is calculated by multiplying 1% by the fair market value of the property and then multiplying that result by your ownership percentage of the property.
+If you are an affected owner of a residential property on December 31 of a calendar year and you file an election with the CRA to use the fair market value of the residential property, your UHT payable for the residential property for the calendar year is calculated by multiplying 1% by the fair market value of the property and then multiplying that result by your ownership percentage of the property for each applicable capacity in which you own the property.

 How to file the election

-You may make the election for a residential property in your return filed for the residential property using Form UHT-2900, Underused Housing Tax Return and Election Form.
+You may make the election for a residential property in your return filed for the residential property using Form UHT-2900.

 Keeping records